salif/linkita/README.md

 # Profile name for all languages
 name = ""

-# Profile bio for all languages
+# Profile bio for all languages.
+Supports Markdown.
 bio = ""

 # Profile email